curvenote/docs/content/web/github-action.md

 It is good practice to use separate API tokens for your different environments, making it easy to remove one of needed whilst not affecting others.
 Generate a new API Token as described in [Authorization](https://curvenote.com/@docs/cli/authorization).

-On GitHub, navigate to your repository and follow t[his guide from GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to add a new “Repository Secret”.
-This secret should be named `CURVENOTE_TOKEN` and the value set to the API token string only.
+On GitHub, navigate to your repository and follow [this guide from GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to add a new “Repository Secret”.
+This secret should be named `CURVENOTE_TOKEN` and the value set to the API token string.

 ### Commit, push and test

-IF you have not already, commit your changes and push to `main`.
+If you have not already, commit your changes and push to `main`.
 The github action will run automatically and will complete with success ✅ if the content was built and site deployed correctly.

 ```{figure} images/Eh6WvY9NT46Ds4lE3OqJ-1phwIyExAdZmNQk0O8XM-v1.png
 :name: AzfNhoF8ot